PyRepair/maniple/training-data/summarize-experiment-v2/black/19/prompt_response_response_2.md

     return before, 0
 ```

-By making these adjustments, the corrected function should produce the expected output and pass the failing test case.
+The corrected function should now handle the conditions correctly and output the expected number of empty lines before and after the current line.
+This corrected function can be used as a drop-in replacement for the buggy version.